National unity can give Pakistan a healing touch

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-Govt must overcome divisions in country to confront challenges; Jang/Geo Group Editor-in-Chief’s arrest speaks volumes for govt’s sense of direction
+Govt must overcome divisions in country to confront challenges; Jang/Geo Group Editor-in-Chief’s arrest speaks volumes about govt’s sense of direction

 When Prime Minister Imran Khan’s government on Friday ordered a raft of emergency measures to protect Pakistan’s citizens against the deadly coronavirus, there appeared to be little realisation over the scale of challenges confronting the country.From a largely moribund economy and a highly polarised atmosphere between the government and the opposition to an outright failure to reform key institutions, there is a large menu of issues waiting to be tackled.
 To improve Pakistan’s prospects Imran and his Pakistan Tehreek-e-Insaf (PTI) must change course, away from the government’s direction since it came to power in 2018.